Saint Louis Zoo: The Wild

-The Wild is home to Grizzly Ridge, McDonnell Polar Bear Point, Fragile Forest, Jungle of the Apes, and Penguin and Puffin Coast.
+The Wild is home to Centene Grizzly Ridge, McDonnell Polar Bear Point, Fragile Forest, Jungle of the Apes, and Penguin and Puffin Coast.

-McDonnell Polar Bear Point features twin brother polar bears named Kallu and Kallik.
-The two replaced Polar Bear Point's original resident, the wild rescue bear Kali, following his 2025 transfer to the Toledo Zoo and Aquarium.
+McDonnell Polar Bear Point features one male polar bear named Kallu.
+He replaced Polar Bear Point's original resident, the wild rescue bear Kali, following his 2025 transfer to the Toledo Zoo and Aquarium.
 Kali had spent ten years in St. Louis.
-Two grizzly bears, also siblings, named Huck and Finley arrived for the opening of Grizzly Ridge in 2017.
+Another bear, Kallu's twin brother Kallik, also shared the enclosure with his brother from early 2025 to early 2026.
+Two grizzly bears, also siblings, named Huckleberry and Finley arrived for the opening of Grizzly Ridge in 2017.

 The Fragile Forest features Western lowland gorilla, chimpanzee, and Sumatran orangutan in a naturalized outdoor setting.
 In colder weather, the apes are free to move into the connected Jungle of the Apes, where guests are able to view them indoors.

 Penguin and Puffin Coast displays a variety of water birds including the gentoo penguin, horned puffin, Humboldt penguin, king penguin, Southern rockhopper penguin, and tufted puffin.

 The red panda and black-tailed prairie dog are also officially displayed in The Wild, though their habitats are more visible from Lakeside Crossing.